Notes for Applicants

 Information for Non-local Students

-Persons holding the following documents issued by the Hong Kong Immigration Department are classified as non-local students:
+Persons holding the following documents issued by the Immigration Department of the Hong Kong Special Administrative Region (HKSAR) (IMMD) are classified as non-local students:

 - student visa / entry permit; or